Are you stumped on which is really the best credit report site around?

 You are entitled to a free credit report once a year.
 After requesting one, you must wait a full 365 days before requesting another from that same bureau.
 If you want to space out the freebies, you can request one of your three major credit reports every four months.
 The only benefit of getting them all at the same time is to make sure there’s no mismatched information.

-Does myFICO’s Credit Monitoring Service Have a Trial?
+Does MyFICO Credit Monitoring Service have a Trial?

-myFICO does not really offer any type of free trial or special deal for new users.
-You can cancel at any time, but you will not get a partial refund for the month of the request.
+MyFICO does not really offer any free trial or special deals for new users.
+You can cancel at any time, but you will not get a partial refund for the request month.

 FreeCreditReport.com is an example of a way you can obtain your credit report through the credit bureaus.
-But, the request for free credit reports are typically made through AnnualCreditReport.com or other main credit report sources.
+The request for free credit reports is typically made through AnnualCreditReport.com or other main credit report sources.

 Here’s a look at what we’ve found…